 If you've been hanging around these parts, you've probably picked up on the fact I love football.
 In this house, football starts on Thursday night, is an all-day Sunday affair (from the NFL network pregame show to Sunday Night Football) and ends on Monday night.
 I'm completely bummed out that there's only one game left to the season and I plan to cope with the impending offseason by hanging out with the Alaska Bloodhounds.
 Don't get me wrong though, football is a year-round thing for us in this household thanks to the multiple fantasy football leagues that are about nowadays!
+We absolutely love them and it's fun to have an ongoing competition between family members although some of us get a little more competitive than others… Although in all honesty, we weren't very good when we first started and used something similar to this dfs lineup optimizer to help us get started.
+It's actually increased our enjoyment of watching regular football games now that we have a better understanding of the players!
 People play football all around the world (in different ways), so no wonder it is a pretty big thing for us all to take part in, we put on our NFL jerseys and sit down to cheer on the ones we love.
 My friend in Australia talks about their football league and how she cheers on the Melbourne Demons on her side, she sent me a picture, and I'm pretty sure she's bought out the entire melbourne fc shop!
 I can't blame her though.

 Silver Fox is Landon Fox's book.
 We've already met Landon in Running Wild and Reindeer games, as the team alpha, veteran quarterback and star of the Bloodhounds.
 He literally won a standoff with an angry wolf pack with his star power alone.
 He's also 40 years old.
 Only a handful of quarterbacks have played into their forties.

 Here are some of the ones that helped influence Landon's character:

 4. Doug Flutie.